-Prerequisite(s): ACCT-105 or BUSN-100 or BUSN-130 Corequisite(s): none
+Prerequisite(s): ACCT-105 or BUSN-100 or BUSN-130

 BUSN 255 Human Resource Management 3 cr.
-Specific attention is placed in this course on the dayto-day administrative and management procedures necessary to support the workforce Included are matters of recruiting, selecting and hiring personnel, legal requirements that govern records and interactions with employees, rules and regulations covering termination, task definition, and training.
+Specific attention is placed in this course on the day-to-day administrative and management procedures necessary to support the workforce.
+Included are matters of recruiting, selecting and hiring personnel, legal requirements that govern records interactions with employees, rules and regulations covering termination, task definition, and training.